Recovering Your Judicial Review Costs

 Judicial Review Costs

-If the Respondent has failed to respond to your Letter before Action, and proceedings have been issued for permission to proceed to a Judicial Review, in the event that your claim is settled, the Applicant is entitled to recover their legal fees of the proceedings.
+If the Respondent has failed to respond to your Letter before Action, and proceedings have been issued and permission is granted to proceed to a Judicial Review, in the event that your claim is settled, the Applicant is entitled to recover their legal fees of the proceedings.
 As a result, a Bill of Costs will need to be prepared and submitted to the paying party to recover your legal costs and disbursements.

 What Is Recoverable?